We have curated guided deity meditations, talks, and other audio and written resources, for some of the most popular meditational deities.

 In this session Geshe Tenzin Zopa gives an introduction to, and motivation for the one month Mani retreat organised by Chag Tong Chen Tong centre, Hobart, as well as Praises to the Compassion Buddha.

-Chenrezig Guided Meditation (& 8 Verses Thought Transformation)
+Chenrezig Guided Meditation (and 8 Verses Thought Transformation)

 Venerable Yonten guides us through this 1,000 Arm Chenrezig Sadhana (front generation only) accompanied by the 8 Verses of Thought Transformation.
 Of particular benefit are the visualisation aids.